PHOTOS: Keys Residents Face Devastated Homes, No Power And A Slow Recovery

 For the first time since Hurricane Irma, people who live in the lower islands of the Florida Keys are returning home.
 For many, that means arriving at a home where there's no power and no running water.
 And for some who live in Marathon, Summerland and Big Pine Key — islands hard-hit by Irma — found their homes no longer livable.

 When Hurricane Irma made landfall on Cudjoe Key last week, it carried winds of 130 miles per hour.
-For islands, like Marathon Key on the "dirty" (more powerful) side of the storm, the storm surge was even more damaging than the winds.
+For islands like Marathon Key on the "dirty" — more powerful — side of the storm, the storm surge was even more damaging than the winds.

-When Scott Collins' family returned home to the southern edge of Marathon Key, they found their home — with its million-dollar view just steps away from the turquoise blue southern Atlantic — devastated.
+When Scott Collins and his family returned home to the southern edge of Marathon Key, they found their home — with its million-dollar view just steps away from the turquoise blue southern Atlantic — devastated.
 He, his wife and two daughters evacuated to Orlando before Irma struck.
 The aluminum hurricane shutters covering the house's doors and windows facing the ocean had been crushed and peeled away by the powerful storm surge.

 "The back wall gave out into the Florida room here," Collins says.
 All the family's furniture, household items, even the children's toys are against the walls, mixed with seaweed.
 "Everything was jammed into the front of the house in just one giant pile."
 Even a granite countertop from the kitchen was washed into another room by the storm surge.
 Now, Collins says, it's too heavy for him to move.

 Collins works as a fishing guide, specializing in fly fishing for tarpon and bonefish.
 He took his boat with him when he evacuated but he lost a lot of fishing gear in the storm.
 "All this fishing stuff, it doesn't bother me," he says.
 "It's more painful when I see my kids' stuff and personal items that have just been soaked and ruined.
 That gets to me more."